telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

 This article demonstrates how to create a new application that has the Progress&reg; Telerik&reg; UI for Blazor components working.

 To create a new Telerik UI for Blazor application, use the **Create New Project Wizard**.
 The wizard detects all installed versions of Telerik UI for Blazor and lists them in the **Version** combobox&mdash;this enables you to start your project with the desired version.
+You can also [get the latest version]({%slug getting-started-vs-integration-latest-version%}) to make sure you are up to date.

 To start the wizard, use either of the following approaches: